Qrcze/sound-mist/README.md

 # Sound Mist
-An unofficial desktop SoundCloud player for Windows, built from the ground-up.
+An unofficial desktop SoundCloud player for Windows and Linux, built from the ground-up.

 ## Working base features:
 - Logging in with the auth token cookie (instructions in the program).